ESTATE PLANNING BASICS

 Had Karen not executed a Will, she would be said to have died “intestate” – without a Will.
 In that case, her brother John, or a friend or other relative, would have to petition the same Court to open a Probate and be named Administrator before any distribution could be made.
 Like an Executor, an Administrator requires a Court Order to get Letters of Administration which authorize him to access the decedent’s banks, etc. When someone dies intestate, their assets are said to be distributed according to the “laws of intestacy” – which usually means to the nearest living blood relatives if one is not married.
 Sometimes the relatives who inherit assets by intestacy are NOT the persons to whom you would have wanted to leave anything

 Probate is a court-supervised, lengthy (months to years) and usually costly procedure which most people would want to avoid.
-Simply put, Probate costs includes court fees: petition; copies of Letters; Notice in an official newspaper; and statutory fees for the attorney and the executor or administrator, approximately 6-8% based on the value of the probate estate.
+Simply put, Probate costs includes court fees: petition; copies of Letters; Notice in an official newspaper; fees for an appraiser and statutory fees for the attorney and the executor or administrator, approximately 6-8% based on the value of the probate estate.
 If your house is probated in San Francisco, many thousands of dollars would go out as fees.
 The best way to avoid a Probate is to execute a Revocable (Living) Trust, below.

 There are ways in which Karen’s assets could be distributed without a Probate.
 She could name a designated beneficiary on her IRAs; she could put her bank accounts into joint tenancy or make any bank account a “pay on death” account, naming a person who would get the assets in that account upon her death.
 Beneficiaries can also be named on Life insurance policies and Bonds, again escaping the necessity of a Probate.
 If Karen owned a house, however, unless she owned it in joint tenancy with someone else, the house would have to go through Probate.